janetschel/advent-of-code/README.md

 01.1: 1527 (-> took ~6.7ms [6699.458µs])
 01.2: 1575 (-> took ~1.2ms [1208.291µs])
 ```

+## Fetch utils

+The fetch utils will automatically fetch the input from the current day and create an `input.txt` file.
+If the file has been created once, it is be cached and only read from -- not updated -- so the API from won't be spammed.

+You need to do no setup for this -- except for your session-key.
+More information can be found [here](https://github.com/janetschel/advent-of-code/tree/main/src/main/resources).

 ## (Public) Leaderboard appearances
 Although each day will have its own `README.md` all of my leaderboard appearances (< 1000) for `<part1, part2>` will be listed here.